executablebooks/sphinx-thebe/docs/use.md

 [](examples/rst) for some tips.
 ```

-### Mark elements for thebelab
+### Mark elements for thebe

-By default, thebelab will be run on any elements in your documentation that contain
+By default, thebe will be run on any elements in your documentation that contain
-the class `thebelab` and that have a `<pre`> element underneath them.
+the class `thebe` and that have a `<pre`> element underneath them.

 ```{note}
 This documentation is written in [MyST Markdown](https://myst-parser.readthedocs.io),